hunnel/openVINO_install_guide_linux_without_FPGA/readme.md

 ## System Requirements

-This guide covers the Linux* version of the OpenVINO™ toolkit that does not includes FPGA support.
+This guide covers the Linux* version of the OpenVINO™ toolkit that does not include FPGA support.
 For the toolkit that includes FPGA support, see the [OpenVINO™ Toolkit Installation Guide for Linux with FPGA Support](https://software.intel.com/en-us/articles/OpenVINO-Install-Linux-FPGA).

 <br>

 ### Development and Target Platform

-The development and target platforms have the same requirements, but you can select different components during the installation.
+The development and target platforms have the same requirements.

 #### Processors